Haviland becomes new Del Mar mayor

-For the first time in Del Mar’s 60-year history, the city’s mayor and deputy mayor are both women.
+For the first time since the early 1990s, the city’s mayor and deputy mayor are both women.

-City Councilwoman Ellie Haviland, who became mayor for the first time at the council’s annual reorganization Dec.
-2, said it’s “a great milestone” for Del Mar.
-She succeeds City Councilman Dave Druker, who completed his fourth one-year term as mayor.
+City Councilwoman Ellie Haviland became mayor for the first time at the council’s annual reorganization Dec.
+2. She succeeds City Councilman Dave Druker, who completed his fourth one-year term as mayor.

 One of the biggest challenges they both mentioned will be updating the city’s housing element to accommodate 163 more residential units across all income levels in Del Mar.
 The state is requiring San Diego County to add zoning for about 171,000 new units over the next decade, and each city received a share of that number based on a formula designed to place more housing near jobs and transit.
 Haviland represents Del Mar on the San Diego Association of Governments, the regional planning agency that determined each city’s share of the county’s 171,000-unit mandate.
 She voted in favor of Del Mar’s 163 assignment, in accordance with the Del Mar City Council’s support for a jobs- and transit-based rationale for distributing housing units.
 Some Del Mar residents wanted her to join Solana Beach Mayor David Zito, who sits on the SANDAG board, in an effort to fight for a reduction in the housing increases assigned to small cities.
 SANDAG officials have said the state would probably reject their plan for distributing housing units if it included a carve-out for small cities.